Mirin: Uses

-In the Edo period, mirin was consumed as amazake.
+The modern form of mirin originated around the start of the 17th century.
+It was originally a sweet variety of sake, distinguished from the typical sake made with non-glutinous rice by the inclusion of glutinous rice.
+Over the following century and a half, mirin was consumed as amazake, and was integrated into cooking, particularly via Edo (modern Tokyo).
 O-toso, traditionally consumed for the Japanese New Year, can be made by soaking a spice mixture in mirin.

 In the Kansai style of cooking, mirin is briefly boiled before use, allowing some alcohol to evaporate.
 In the Kantō regional style, the mirin is used untreated.
 Kansai-style boiled mirin is called nikiri mirin (煮切り味醂) (literally: thoroughly boiled mirin).

 Mirin adds a bright touch to grilled or broiled fish or erases the fishy smell.
 A small amount is often used instead of sugar and soy sauce.
 It is sometimes used to accompany sushi.

 Mirin is also an ingredient in other sauces: